New omicron variant stokes world fears, triggers travel bans

 After a 10-hour overnight trip, passengers aboard KLM Flight 598 from Capetown, South Africa, to Amsterdam were held on the edge of the runway Friday morning at Schiphol airport for four hours pending special testing.
 Passengers aboard a flight from Johannesburg were also being isolated and tested.

 “It’s ridiculous.
-If we didn’t catch the dreaded bugger before, we're catching it now,” said passenger Francesca de’ Medici, a Rome-based art consultant who was on the flight.
+If we didn’t catch the dreaded bug before, we're catching it now,” said passenger Francesca de’ Medici, a Rome-based art consultant who was on the flight.

 Some experts said the variant's emergence illustrated how rich countries’ hoarding of vaccines threatens to prolong the pandemic.